15-857: Analytical Performance Modeling & Design of Computer Systems

 so that you can take full advantage of office hours.
 You will find

 Some of these homework problems will

 be repeated from previous years.
-The reason is that I have made up
+The reason is that we have made up

-all the problems myself and it takes a very long time to think up good
+all the problems ourselves and it takes a very long time to think up good

 problems.
 Do not ask people who took this course in previous years to